gierens/rft/specification/draft-rft.md

 packet integrity validation.
 The most important types are AckFrames for acknowledging frames based on their frame ID (FID), CommandFrames to issue commands on the server, and DataFrames to transport data for the commands to read or write a file.
+File data in the ReadCommand and WriteCommand as well as in DataFrames is indexed by byte offset and length making both transfer recovery and parallel transfers even of different parts of the same file possible.

 The next section provides detailed information about connection-related topics, e.g. establishment, reliability, congestion control and more.